Mellon

 The audit trail is a by-product

-Every claim carries its source, the time observed, a confidence and a pointer to raw evidence.
-Read-only first, inside your own VPC — governance you get for free, not as a project.
+Every claim carries its source, the time it was seen, a confidence, and a pointer to the raw evidence.
+Read-only first, inside your own VPC.
+Governance you get as a by-product, not as a project.

 Who is building it